kAIto47802/notist/docs/index.rst

    @notifystate.watch(send_to="slack", channel="my-channel")
    def long_task():
        # Your long-running code here
        ...
+       # An example where an error occurs during task execution:
+       raise Exception("This is an error")

 **As a context manager:**